jaredmdunn/wherever-we-go/04_games-modes/03_missions.md

 ---
 # Missions

-A **mission** is when the characters set out to accomplish a clear goal—steal something valuable, assassinate a target, rescue a captive, sabotage a fortress, negotiate a treaty, or uncover a mystery.
+A **mission** is when the characters set out to accomplish a clear goal-steal something valuable, assassinate a target, rescue a captive, sabotage a fortress, negotiate a treaty, or uncover a mystery.

 Missions are about jumping straight into the action.
 Instead of playing out long planning scenes, *Wherever We Go* assumes that your characters are competent and have already made a plan.
-Play begins **in media res**—at the point of action—so the table can discover how the plan works (or doesn’t) as the story unfolds.
+Play begins **in media res**-at the point of action-so the table can discover how the plan works (or doesn’t) as the story unfolds.

 ---